nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 by the subscription, or until the projection runner is stopped by calling its :func:`~eventsourcing.projection.ProjectionRunner.stop` method.
-This allows an event processing component to be started and run independently as a separate operating system process for a controllable period of time, and then to terminate in a controlled way when there is an error.
-Exceptions raised whilst running the projection will be re-raised by the :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method.
+This allows an event processing component to be started and run independently as a separate operating system process for a controllable period of time, and then to terminate in a controlled way when there is an error, or when it is interrupted.
+Exceptions raised whilst running the projection will be re-raised by the
+:func:`~eventsourcing.projection.ProjectionRunner.run_forever` method.
 Operators of the system can examine any errors and resume processing by reconstructing the runner.
 Some types of errors may be transient operational errors, such as database connectivity, in which case the processing could be resumed automatically.
 Some errors may be programming errors, and will require manual intervention before the event processing can continue.

-The :func:`~eventsourcing.persistence.TrackingRecorder.wait` method of tracking recorders can be used to wait until an event has been processed by the projection before calling a query method on the materialised view.
+The :func:`~eventsourcing.persistence.TrackingRecorder.wait` method of materialised view objects can be used to wait until an event has been processed by the projection before calling a query method on the materialised view.